-That’s what I’ve been thinking lately, that the ending of our homeschool journey has been the beginning of my learning journey.
+End of homeschooling equals the beginning of learning.
+That’s what I’ve been thinking lately, that the end of our homeschool journey has been the beginning of my learning journey.
 I’ve always enjoyed learning new things, though I didn’t really like school.
 Once I graduated my desire for learning grew, and I wanted to take some college courses.
 The change was, I wasn’t being forced to go to school and learn things that really didn’t interest me.
 With college courses, I got to pick what I wanted to learn, and it was my choice to go.
 I didn’t go for a 4 year degree, but did take courses for what I wanted to learn.

 During our homeschooling years, a lot of my learning was re-learning what I had studied in school while I taught our children.
 It was fun to remember things I was already taught, or learn new things.
 As the kids grew, and did more independent learning, I started having more time for myself but still needed to be around for the kids when they needed me.
 But our homeschool journey ended last May.
 After a summer of recovering from health issues, I’m beginning my own journey of learning.

 As I’ve mentioned before, I’ve started taking classes a Udemy.com, and I’m enjoying it a lot.
 I’ve finished a beginning Linux course, continuing MySQL course and I’m about to start a PHP course.
 I love learning new tech things like this.
 I’m also learning more about building up my website, and different ways to connect socially, like I mentioned before.
 It’s fun building up my own site, both technically through the backend, and more content and things on the front end.